dimethyl/LOCM3Gen/README.md

 * STM32L1
 * STM32L4

+Supported target environments for projects:

+* **EmBitz** IDE
+* None (only necessary files are created)

-The generator is customizable through the XML files and templates that contain necessary information to correctly build the project.
-Through such XML files available support for microcontroller families and environments can be extended.
-Also it features almost all needed description *.svd* files for firmware debugging.
+The generator is customizable through special SourceGen scripts and templates that contain all the data for successful project creation.
+Through them the available support for microcontroller families and target environments can be extended.
+Also the generator includes the packages of hardware description *.svd* files necessary for firmware debugging.

 System requirements
 -------------------